Telematics Guides | Mileage Allowance for Self-Employed

 However, you cannot claim vehicle maintenance, insurance, road tax or fuel separately as these are covered by the mileage allowance.

-How much is mileage allowance for self-employed?
+How much is the mileage allowance for self-employed people?

 The government sets a flat rate per mile for cars, goods vehicles (like vans) and motorcycles.
 Of course, there are some exceptions.

 For example, cars designed for commercial use, like black cabs, hackney carriages or dual control driving instructors’ cars cannot claim mileage allowance under the simplified expenses scheme.
-It’s the hard way for you if you’re a taxi driver or a driving instructor, unfortunately.

 The flat rate applies as follows: